-We asked experts to focus on happiness in the sense of life-satisfaction; that is, the subjective enjoyment an individual has of what happiness is, of their life as a whole.
+We asked experts to focus on happiness in the sense of life-satisfaction; that is, the subjective enjoyment of one's life as a whole.
 Thus, we avoided the conceptual confusion that often haunts happiness advice.
 We reminded experts that the research literature on happiness defined in this particular sense is gathered in the World Database of Happiness.